 “Roma deserve to leave a decent life.
 I fight for the equality of Roma people in Turkey,” says Ali Daylam.

-After 25 years, Mr. Daylam left his job as pharmacist “…and decided to become the advocate of Romani children.”
+After 25 years, Mr. Daylam left his job as pharmacist “…and decided to become the advocate of Roma children.”

 AKROMFED is a federation of six civil society organizations (CSOs), with the mission to support mainly Roma living in the city of Mersin.
 “Besides fighting against inequality and discrimination we support their housing and employment.
 We also want them to have a voice in the media, that’s why we finance a radio and a quarterly magazine,” Mr Daylam, continues.